On Saturdays, we recap the week’s top stories; select the day to go to that issue.

 Cork’s unfair competition lawsuit

-Judge Richard J. Leon (a George W. Bush appointee) dismissed the case on Nov.
+U.S. District Court Judge Richard J. Leon (a George W. Bush appointee) dismissed the case on Nov.
 26, 2018, writing “Cork has failed to state a claim for unfair competition under D.C. law.”
 On Dec.
 10, Cork’s attorneys filed a notice of appeal and on Jan.
 10, 2019 they submitted a statement of issues to be raised.
-Cork filed its first appellant brief on May 15, arguing “the District Court failed to recognize the evolving nature of the common law of unfair competition in the District of Columbia and erroneously treated the prior cases as if they were a series of statutes that Appellant had to satisfy to state a claim.
-Attorneys for the president and his hotel asked for a 31-day extension for filing their brief, with Cork’s consent, which the court granted on May 28.
+Cork filed its first appellant brief on May 15, arguing “the District Court failed to recognize the evolving nature of the common law of unfair competition in the District of Columbia and erroneously treated the prior cases as if they were a series of statutes that Appellant had to satisfy to state a claim.”
+Attorneys for the president and his hotel requested a 31-day extension for filing their brief, with Cork’s consent, which the court granted on May 28.
 On July 15, Trump’s attorneys replied, arguing “Cork’s amended complaint fails to state a claim under well-settled D.C. tort law.”
 Cork’s response is due Aug.
 5.

 Employees’ class-action suit alleging racial discrimination

 D.C. superior court (direct link not available, search for case 2017 CA 006517 B)